 - Stir in the broccoli florets and chickpeas.
 Replace (but do not lock) the lid and cook over medium heat until broccoli is tender-crisp, 3 to 4 minutes.
 Stir in the fresh basil (if using) just before serving.

-I served it over red brown rice, which I found in an Asian supermarket.
+I found the red brown rice in an Asian supermarket.
 You can serve it over any grain you want, or just eat it out of a soup bowl.
 The potatoes break down slightly and form a delicious sauce with the coconut milk.

 We all three loved this dish.
 And it was quick, too.
 As my husband said, “Definitely a keeper!”